 - Does the Snowmobile Insurance Cover Safety Gear?

-Aside from the financial coverage that snowmobile insurance covers in times of accidents, it’s vital to know how well it protects your safety.
+Aside from the financial coverage that snowmobile insurance covers in times of accidents, it’s vital to know how well it helps protect your safety.
 The question is whether the individual will have access to safety apparel like gloves, boots, helmets, and other clothing.

 In some cases, damage to safety apparel is covered, but theft is not covered.
-Fortunately, you can get detailed snowmobile insurance coverage that also protects against theft.
+Fortunately, you can get detailed snowmobile insurance coverage that also helps protect against theft.
 Ensure that you discuss the coverage of safety apparel with your agent or broker.